tenacityteam/tenacity/BUILDING.md

 - CLANGARM64

-The rule of thumb is this: any environment that links to the UCRT C standard library, it is a supported environment.
-This also applies to 32-bit x86 environments as well, at least for a little while.
+The rule of thumb is this: any environment that links to the UCRT C standard library is a supported environment.
+This is regardless of any architecture.

 To install the required packages, including any development tools if you _don't_ have them already, first note your environment's prefix.
 For example,